 ■ Open: 365 days each year.
 Hours change seasonally.

-■ How Much: Entrance fee $7 per car (1-4 adults); $3 individual or bicycle.
+■ How Much: Entrance fee $7 per car (up to four adults); $3 individual or bicycle.
 Fees for camping, RV hookups and cabins additional.
 Reservation is highly recommended.